Learning to Pursue AC Optimal Power Flow Solutions with Feasibility Guarantees: Experimental Results in a Distribution Feeder

 With the considered data and simulation setup, we obtain the voltage profiles illustrated in Figure~\ref{fig:voltage_nc} for the case of \emph{no control}; this is a case where a protection scheme of the PV plants disconnects the inverters if the voltage level is too high.
 The disconnection scheme is inspired from the CENELEC EN50549-2 standard; the PV plant changes status from running to disconnected if: (i) the voltage at the point of connection goes above 1.06 pu, (ii) the root mean square value of the voltages measured at the point of connection for the past 10 minutes goes above 1.05 pu (the voltages are measured every 10 seconds).
 The switching from disconnected to connected occurs randomly in the interval [1min, 10min].

 As shown in Figure~\ref{fig:voltage_nc}, the proposed method is tested against a challenging voltage regulation problem.
 We compare the solutions obtained with the following strategies:

 $\triangle$ \emph{(s1)} A solution of the AC OPF every 10 seconds to match the granularity of the Open Power System Data.
 Here, we use the nonlinear branch flow model \cite{BFM} and the solver \texttt{IPOPT}.
-We refer to this case as batch optimization (BO).
+We refer to this case as batch optimization (BO), {meaning that at every time we solve the nonlinear AC OPF problem to convergence.}

-$\triangle$ \emph{(s2)} Our solution strategy in~\eqref{eq:main_NN} deployed in the online feedback-based configuration in Figure~\ref{fig:proposed_arch}(left).
-Here, we run \emph{one iteration} of the NN-SGF time a measurement is collected (as in standard feedback optimization methods).
+$\triangle$ \emph{(s2)} Our solution strategy in~\eqref{eq:main_NN} is deployed in the online feedback-based configuration in Figure~\ref{fig:proposed_arch} (left).
+Here, we run \emph{one iteration} of NN--SGF each time a measurement is collected (as in standard feedback optimization methods). {Here, ``one iteration'' means a single forward evaluation of $\mathcal{F}^{\textsf{NN}}\!\big(\boldsymbol{u}(t_k),\boldsymbol{\xi}(t_k),\boldsymbol{\theta}(t_k)\big)$ using the latest measurement at time $t_k$; the setpoints are then held until the next measurement arrives.}

 $\triangle$ \emph{(s3)} A strategy similar to, e.g.,~\cite{zamzam2020learning,nellikkath2022physics,pan2022deepopf} where a neural network is used to approximate $\textsf{U}^{\textsf{lm}}(\vecs_l,\vectheta)$; i.e., to emulate solutions of the BO directly.
 We refer to this as NN-BO.